ayanmali/go-practice/README.md

-Code for Gophercises to practice programming in Go.
+Practice programming exercises in Go.